-- 9.4 Article 14 establishes that Under the 2000 Convention, when a measure of protection ordered in one Contracting Party is implemented in another Contracting Party, the conditions of its implementation are governed by the law of that other Contracting Party.
-This will be the case in situations such as a change of habitual residence, a temporary placement abroad for a specialised medical treatment or the sale of property in one Contracting Party ordered in another Contracting Party.
-In the case of a change of habitual residence, the measures already taken in the former State of habitual residence will remain in force unless and until the competent authorities of the new habitual residence modify, replace or terminate them.
-In the interim, the implementation of the measures already taken will be governed by the law of the new State of habitual residence.
-Article 14 establishes that the "conditions of implementation" of protective measure taken in one Contracting Party will be governed by the law of the State in which the measure is to be implemented.
-This provision aims to ensure the implementation of that measure, regardless of whether or not this situation stems from a change of law resulting from a change of the connecting factor.
-This provision does not apply to the implementation of powers of representation conferred by the adult themselves, because powers of representation per se- are not measures of protection per se, in accordance with Article 3.268 - Example 9.C An adult is habitually resident in Contracting Party A. Due to the personal faculties of the adult becoming significantly impaired, competent authorities in Contracting Party A take a measure of protection for the
+9.4 Article 14 establishes that when a measure of protection ordered in one Contracting Party is implemented in another Contracting Party, the conditions of its implementation are governed by the law of that other Contracting Party.
+This will be the case in situations such as a change of habitual residence.
+The temporary placement abroad for a specialised medical treatment or the sale of property in one Contracting Party ordered in another Contracting Party.
+Article 14 does not apply to the implementation of powers of representation conferred granted by the adult themselves, because powers of representation are not measures of protection per se, in accordance with Article 3.315